Takicegek/Interpeer/whitepaper.md

 Each time a peer completes a job, they get one token to vote on the next block.
 Because peers can't choose jobs, it is nearly impossible to game the system.

 ### 2.2 web 2.0
-All other competing attempts at a peer-to-peer internet don't allow users to change the website. so modern websites using web 2.0 like [facebook.com](www.facebook.com) or [wikipedia.org](www.wikipedia.org) can not be implemented natively.
+All other attempts at a peer-to-peer world-wide-web don't allow users to change the website, so modern sites using web 2.0 like [facebook.com](www.facebook.com) or [wikipedia.org](www.wikipedia.org) can not be implemented natively.

 ### 2.3 jobs
 Interpeer adds a new concept called "jobs", which is explained later in depth.
 But to summarise it is the ability for a small group of peers to work on one task for a set time period then hand it over to another group of peers to continue.